 Most doctors will tell you that type 2 diabetes is a progressive disease and you are stuck with it for life.

 “When first diagnosed, many people with type 2 diabetes can keep their blood glucose at a healthy level with oral medications.
 Over time, the body gradually produces less and less of its own insulin, and eventually, oral medications may not be enough to keep blood glucose levels normal.
 Using insulin to get blood glucose levels to a healthy level is a good thing, not a bad one.”
 The common belief is that obesity and a lack of physical activity are two of the most common causes of this form of diabetes

 None of this is true!
-I am sure that lot of super brains out there have already cracked the solution to this simple problem long time back.
+I am sure that a lot of super brains out there have already cracked the solution to this simple problem a long time back.
 However, since there is no money to be made, the solution has remained at bay for long.